 EEO-1 Reports, formally known as Employer Information Report EEO-1, are required to be filed with the Equal Employment Opportunity Commission (EEOC) each year by employers that have at least 100 employees.
 Component 1 of the EEO-1 Report specifically asks companies for the raw number of employees by their gender, racial, and ethnic identity by 10 standardized job categories.
 While the EEO-1 Report could be more inclusive in its categorizations, the demographic data reported is highly disaggregated, making it useful in evaluating the state of diversity in intersectional ways.
 The EEO-1 Report has become a key proxy for investors, as well, in assessing how far along companies are on their racial equity journey.

 Despite the fact that EEO-1 Reports are compiled and submitted to the federal government annually, just a handful of companies actually share them publicly as a means of accountability for increasing representation.
 JUST Capital has actually been tracking the state of EEO-1 Report and other demographic data disclosures among Russell 1000 companies since 2019, such as an analysis that looked at what percent of companies that made a statement of support for Black Lives Matter also disclosed the racial and ethnic compositions of their workforce.

-Not all of the 52 companies in the JUST universe publicly released an actual EEO-1 Report: seven published a modified version of the report, which still features intersectional workforce data by gender, race, and ethnicity but sometimes uses percentages instead of counts, alters or condenses the 10 job categories, or excludes job categories altogether.
-What’s more, EEO-1 Report disclosure is heavily concentrated among companies in the technology industry, where 23 companies make up nearly half of all disclosures.
+Not all of the 59 companies in the JUST universe publicly released an actual EEO-1 Report: eight published a modified version of the report, which still features intersectional workforce data by gender, race, and ethnicity but sometimes uses percentages instead of counts, alters or condenses the 10 job categories, or excludes job categories altogether.
+What’s more, EEO-1 Report disclosure is heavily concentrated among companies in the technology industry, where 24 companies make up nearly half of all disclosures.

 How EEO-1 Report disclosure has changed